 Ethylene is harmful to many fruits, vegetables, and floral items.

 - Remove ethylene with ethylene absorbing filters.
-These have been proven in reducing and maintaining low ethylene levels.
-If ethylene damage is suspected, a quick and easy way to detect ethylene levels is with hand held sensor tubes.
-This will indicate if the above steps should be followed.
+These have been proven in reducing and maintaining low ethylene levels

 Ethylene is explosive at high concentrations.

 At 27,000 ppm, just a spark can ignite ethylene and cause a deadly explosion.
 We have an entire section of our web site devoted to the explosions that can result from excessive ethylene: ethylene explosions.
 However, when using our products as directed, reaching the explosive level is not possible.
 The explosive level is about 200 times greater than the level necessary to initiate ripening.
-Always use our generators in ripening rooms that is are 1500 ft3 or larger (43 m3).
+Always use our generators in ripening rooms that are 1600 ft3 or larger (45 m3).

 Ethylene is used to ‘degreen’ citrus.